-This workshop will address leadership and management capacities to promote change.
-It will equip participants with a practical toolkit, empowering them to successfully plan and lead change in their institutions and elsewhere.
+This workshop addressed leadership and management capacities to promote change.
+It equiped participants with a practical toolkit, empowering them to successfully plan and lead change in their institutions and elsewhere.

 The larger the organization and the bigger the change, the less likely that the change will be viewed as a complete success.
 Many government and public-sector organizations are large and they are under pressure to make big changes.
 In addition, government and public-sector organizations perform complex functions which have results that are hard to evaluate.
 This means that many changes in the sector are not seen as successful.

 Because of the need to improve how it undertakes change, the public sector has been at the head of the race to create frameworks for effective organizational change processes.
 These organizational change processes help in the creation or modification of the systems and structures that allow people to adopt new or modified behaviors.

 The sessions were a mixture of input-sessions, group exercise and discussions.
 Small case-studies were used throughout the workshop to help with learning.
 Attendees were strongly encouraged throughout the organization to relate what they learn to real changes in their own organizations.

 - Appreciated a range of approaches that can be taken to planning and leading change